LoopKit/loopdocs/docs/browser/bb-overview.md

 | **App Expiration** | 90 days (TestFlight) | 1 year |
 | **Customization** | Supported | Supported |

+**Build Frequently** Please check monthly to see if there is a newer version of the *Loop* app.

+* Sometimes there is a new feature
+* Sometimes there is a required update to support the latest phone iOS
+* Even though a *Mac* lets you go a year between builds, that is **not** advisable

 Both methods produce the identical Loop app.
 Choose based on your available hardware and preferences.